THE MUSEUM OF FAMILY HISTORY presents

 The movie Above the Rim was shot at Samuel J. Tilden.
 Exterior scenes for the movie Lords of Flatbush were shot at Tilden.

-Tilden opened in 1930, and currently is in the process of being closed, being phased out over a four-year period that began approximately one year ago.
 Some well-known Tilden alumni include professional baseball players Sid Gordon and Willie Randolph.
 Minister and activist Al Sharpton also attended Tilden.

 A similar database for nearby Thomas Jefferson High School exists within the Museum of Family History's website.
 To view this database, or to browse any of the Jefferson yearbooks, please click here.

---photo from Wikipedia.
+--photo from Wikipedia

-Copyright © 2008-9 Museum of Family History.
+Copyright © 2008-11 Museum of Family History.
 All rights reserved.
 Image Use Policy.

 Home | Site Map | Exhibitions | About the Museum | Education | Contact Us | Links